GollyTicker/Distributed-Systems/readme_p1_nachrichtendienst.txt

 HOW TO - Build and Run:

 erl is an abbrevation for (w)erl.

-Build all files from an opened erl console with
+1. Build all files from an opened erl console with

   erl> make:all().

-Run each command in a separate shell.
+2. Run each command in a separate shell.
-First run the hbq
+  2.1.
+Start the hbq node

-shell> erl -sname hbqNode@localhost -run hbq start
+    shell> erl -sname hbqNode@localhost

-Second run the server
+  2.2.
+Run the server

-shell> erl -sname serverNode@localhost -run server start
+    shell> erl -sname server@localhost -run server start

-Third run the client
+  2.3.
+Run the client

     shell> erl -sname client -run client start

-If the servers shutdown is too fast set the latency (given in seconds) in your server.cfg to a reasonable time.
+3. If the servers shutdown is too fast set the latency (given in seconds) in your server.cfg to a reasonable time.

-To shutdown the nodes, simply terminate the three shells.
+4. To shutdown the nodes, simply terminate the three shells.